keepdsn/cybersecurity-labs/TryHackMe/Challenges/New_Hire_Old_Artifacts/readme.md

 ![New_Hire_Old_Artifacts screenshot](./9_task.png)

-### 🔟 The process list shows several executables from AppData folders.
-After quick verification via Google, safe applications are excluded, and one remains as the likely malicious binary.
+### 🔟 What were the DLLs that were loaded from the binary from the previous question?
+Enter the answers in alphabetical order. (format: file1.dll,file2.dll,file3.dll)

 > The search is refined using the path to the identified binary and the `.dll` extension.
 The first three DLLs in the results are listed alphabetically.